rwarbelow/kwk-level-1-week-1-lectures/004_ruby_2_recap_and_methods.md

 Undefined local variable or method `local_greeting` in `greeting`.
 ```

 Computers never lie, if it says it can't find the variable, it can't find it.
 So something is missing.
 We'll cover this tomorrow, get excited!!!
+(Leading toward arguments).